cora-schallock/python-school-survival-guide/python_fundamentals/exceptions/exceptions.md

 ------------------------------------------------------------------------------------
 #### Example #1: Basic try-except
-Let's say that we want to write a program that asks the user for a number and calculates the [factorial](https://en.wikipedia.org/wiki/Factorial) of that number.
+Let's say that we want to write a program that asks the user for a number (x) and calculates the [factorial](https://en.wikipedia.org/wiki/Factorial) of that number (x!).

 We begin by defing a function to calculate the factorial:
 ```